Beyond islands: A free probabilistic approach: Introduction

-We also try to make contact with some relevant results in the literature.
-In particular, we reproduce the results of PSSY, and we show that the free convolution formula reduces to the island formula in regimes governed by the one-shot entropies, as expected for the general QES prescription~\cite{akers2021leading,wang2022refined}.
-This is discussed in Section~\ref{sec:checks}.\\

 It is legitimate to worry that the free convolution formula we had could be something very special to the PSSY model, and it is unclear if it can be generalized to realistic black holes.
 To address this concern, we should make an attempt to put the entropy formula in such a way that it doesn't explicitly entail the free convolution.
 We show that the convolution formula can be formulated as a generalized entropy, resembling the formulation due to Wall in his proof of the generalized second law~\cite{wall2012proof}.
 It equates, up to a state-independent constant, the radiation entropy to the relative entropy between the boundary state and the Hartle-Hawking state.
+In this sense, we difference in the radiation entropy precisely measures Hawking's surprisal in learning the actual state of the radiation while holding the hypothesis that it's a thermal state.
 This is discussed in Section~\ref{sec:holo}.\\

+We also make contact with some relevant results in the literature, and perform some consistency checks on our proposal.
+In particular, we reproduce the original results of PSSY, and we show that the free convolution formula reduces to the island formula in regimes governed by the one-shot entropies, as expected for the general QES prescription~\cite{akers2021leading,wang2022refined}.
+This is discussed in Section~\ref{sec:checks}.\\

-Lastly in Appendix~\ref{sec:additivity}, we briefly discuss an observation that an old black hole encodes a channel that violates the additivity of minimum channel output entropy.
+Lastly in Appendix~\ref{sec:additivity}, we discuss an observation that an old black hole encodes a channel that violates the additivity of minimum channel output entropy.
 The latter was a fundamental conjecture in quantum Shannon theory~\cite{shor2004equivalence} that is equivalent to the additivity of classical capacity of quantum channels, and it was proven false using a random channel construction by Hastings~\cite{hastings2009superadditivity}.
 Here we see that an old black hole naturally encodes such a random channel, matching a known counterexample to the conjecture~\cite{fukuda2022additivity}.
 Even though for an old black hole the subleading non-replica-symmetric saddles can safely be ignored as far as the entropies are concerned, the additivity violation is only visible when all the saddles are counted.
 Surprisingly, summing over all saddles can be important in regimes where we usually we don't expect it to be. \\

 \textbf{Notations}\\